webplatform/docs/apis/web_animations/AnimationEffect/composite/index.md

 }}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
-{{Summary_Section|The possible values of an animation effect's composition behavior are represented by the CompositeOperation enumeration.
+{{Summary_Section|The possible values of an animation effect's composition behavior are represented by the CompositeOperation enumeration.}}

-}}
 {{API_Object_Property
 |Property_applies_to=apis/web_animations/AnimationEffect
 |Read_only=No